armadail/RestaurantFinder/README.md

 BC Chau Veggie Express in Vancouver offers delicious and generous vegan and vegetarian options, such as the Golden Temple Soup.
 Despite a hiccup with undisclosed spice in a dish, the food quality and welcoming atmosphere shine.
 The Golden Temple Soup continues to impress with its flavors and large portion size.
  }
 '''

 ## Running the App

- 1. Clone this repo locally make sure you have the following APIs keys Maps and Places API key can be the same, make sure they are enabled in your google maps project

- MAPS_API_KEY=AIz...
- PLACES_API_KEY=AIz...
- OPENAI_API_KEY=sk...
+1. **Clone the Repository**
+   Clone this repository locally.

+2. **Set Up API Keys**
+   Ensure you have the following API keys:
+   - MAPS_API_KEY: Obtain from Google Cloud Console, ensure Maps and Places APIs are enabled.
+   - PLACES_API_KEY: Can be Same as above.
+   - OPENAI_API_KEY: API key for OpenAI.

+3. **Create Secrets File**
- 2. Create a file called secrets.proprerties in the project directory and paste your api key inside
+   Create a file named `secrets.properties` in the project directory and paste your API keys inside.